Fri Adult Pottery Novice Nights (Drop in Class) 19:00 – 21:00

 When will my work be ready?

-If you have paid for firing, your work will be ready to collect one month after the drop in class, and will be stored in our studio for no longer than two months after the class date.
+If you have paid for firing, your work will be ready to collect one month after the drop in class, and will be stored in our studio for no longer than three months after the original class date.

 You will be issued with an ID number.
 Please be sure to contact us when one month has elapsed and quote your ID number.
 Unfortunately, due to the administrative load of this task, we will not be contating you when your work has been fired, or when the storage time period has elapsed.
 You are welcome to contact us at any time, and if you quote your ID number, we will be able to check for you if your work has been fired.